latticetower/smiles-against-covid/README.md

 6. `catboost_predictions_v0.csv`: this was made with `code/solution_catboost_v0.py`.
 CatboostClassifier with auto class balancing+pubchem fingerprints as a features.

     Score on challenge's leaderboard: **0.37096774193548**

+13. `catboost_predictions_v0_1.csv`: used pubchem's fingerprints computed by DeepPurpose.utils.smiles2pubchem function instead of precomputed ones (yes, there was a non-critical bug in my old code, and yes, these fingerprints differ).
+Using the same parameters as before.

+    Score on a challenge's leaderboard: 0.3577